Marienkirche, Frankfurt (Oder): Stained glass

 The three large surviving Gothic stained glass windows date to between 1360 and 1370 – they are made up of a total of 117 pictures, each 83 x 43 cm in size, financed by city's citizens of the city and showing the creation, the lives of Adam and Eve, Noah building his ark, Christ's life and the Book of Revelation.
 They were removed to another location in Frankfurt in September 1941 to protect them from bombing – there they were photographed in black and white before being moved to the New Palace in Potsdam in April 1945.

 In June 1946 they were seized from Potsdam by the Soviet Military Administration in Germany and taken to the Red Army Spoils of War Camp 1 at Zentralvieh- und Schlachthof in Berlin.
-They were then moved to the Hermitage Museum's stores in August 1946 and were thus considered as "lost since the end of the war".
+They were then moved to the Hermitage Museum's stores in Saint Petersburg in August 1946 and were thus considered as "lost since the end of the war".
 The windows' new location was first revealed in April 1991 by the Literaturnaya Gazeta.
 In 1994 Frankfurt's parish council petitioned the Russian prime minister Viktor Chernomyrdin for their return, leading to a law passed in the State Duma with the approval of the Federation Council in April 2002 to return the windows.
 They were gradually restored in a room above the church's sacristy from summer 2002 onwards, using the black and white wartime photographs.

 The first of the three windows was ceremonially reinstalled on 28 May 2005.
 In June 2005 a message appeared in the Russian newspaper Kommersant that six missing panels from the windows were in the Pushkin Museum and after several further years of negotiations the Duma and Federation Council also decided to return these panels, handing them to the German embassy in Moscow.
-The German culture minister Bernd Neumann then handed them over to the parish and the city on 17 November 2008 and the last pieces of the windows were reinstalled in the church in February 2009.
+The German culture minister Bernd Neumann then handed them over to the parish and the city in November 2008 and the last pieces of the windows were reinstalled in the church in February 2009.